nef-gpt/adl4cv/NOTES.md

 - Tokenization of Neural Fields
 - finding useful embedding that encodes the structure of the MLP

 ## 27.05

 ### Overview

 - Finish dws loading
-- Regression Transformer (Overfitting on one sample) - Show predicted sequence
+- Regression Transformer (Overfitting on one sample) - Show predicted sequence -> discuss how it is not possible to fit to one sample
 - Autoencoder (1dimensional, layer encoding, bias flag, positional encoding, vector quantize, residualvq (multiple tokens/codes))
 - Only Codebook
 - ResidualVQ with whole batch

 - Weight init from hyperdiff (why?)
+  - two approches:
+    - using pretrained weights with the hypothesis that the trained networks follow a similar structure
+    - finding permutation invariant embedding using graph neural networks

 - MNIST Overfitting (Difference unconditioned/conditioned)

 - Regression Transformer (multiple samples) (avg problem)